Domaine Frick is an Alsace favourite, for their honest work, sustainable practises and the delicious fruit and the vineyard expression in their wines.

 Vorbourg Alsace Grand Cru 2016 – pinot gris macération sans soufre ajouté (Dom.
 Pierre Frick)

 Amber with red tones.
 Aromas of raspberry, yellow apples, fennel.
 Full on the palate, a light tannic grip, integrated acidity, and a salty finish.
-15% alcohol is no problem.
+Vivid, energetic, and 15% alcohol is no problem.
 Needs air, and “grows” in the glass.

 Food: Light meat, such as poultry and pig, white and grilled fish, red fish, shellfish (stronger types such as crab), salads, fresh and mature cheeses.
 Very versatile, in other words